-28 day notice to end the placement will only be served when all other options have been explored.
-This course of action will only be taken when it is clear that the school can no longer meet the needs of the pupil and family.
+A 28-day notice to end a placement will only be issued once all other options have been thoroughly explored.
+This action will only be taken when it is clear that the school can no longer meet the needs of the pupil and their family, or if the school believes that the pupil's continued attendance presents a potential danger or risk of significant injury to others.

-We believe that exclusion is not generally an effective behaviour modification strategy and we do not use suspensions.
-We take drug and substance misuse extremely seriously and may consider permanent exclusion if drugs are brought onto the school premises.
+We believe that exclusion is generally not an effective behaviour management strategy, and therefore we do not use suspensions.
+However, we take matters involving weapons, drug misuse, or substance misuse extremely seriously and may consider permanent exclusion in such cases.